-I briefly covered the history of this sovereign state, discussed the "Curse of the Grimaldis", and outlined the Monaco of today.
+In my first article about Monaco, I briefly covered the history of this sovereign state, discussed the "Curse of the Grimaldis", and outlined the Monaco of today.
 I also shared my James Bond ish adventure on my first visit.
-Today, I will discuss, in more detail, the attractions or must see places of Monaco.
+Today, I will discuss, in more detail, the attractions or must-see places of Monaco.
 I will also fill you in on the details of my journey to Nice and my final impressions of this glorious mecca.

 So, settle in for your virtual Monaco experience and read on!

 Officially referred to as Palais Princier de Monaco, The Prince's Palace of Monaco, the palace is the residence of the royal family.
 Originally built in 1191 as a fortress, throughout history, it has come under attack many times.
 Through all this turmoil, it has successfully managed to stay in the hands of the Grimaldi royal family.